slickage/event-aggregator/README.md

 1. Queries all available event API providers by mapping through a JSON object containing the individual API query functions, and another object containing API config details.
-   2. Received events are remapped to a simpler structure through a quick blocking call to helper functions.
-3. Cleaned event lists from each provider are mapped into an array of closures containing POST requests.
-4. The array POST requests is submitted using `async.parallel`.
+3. Cleaned event lists from each provider are mapped into an array of closures containing POST requests, which are submitted using `async.parallel`.
-5. `async.parallel` returns an array of POST responses, which are then handled by the callback `event-aggregator` itself takes.
+5. The result is passed back out through a result callback.

 ## current status